“Should I commit to SEO or Google Ads? Or both?”

 We’ve talked a lot about whether SEO or Google Ads is the better option.
 But the better question you should be asking is this: “How can SEO and Google Ads work together to help me maximize my ROI from search engine marketing?”

 I’m glad you asked.
 And I’m going to approach this considering a new business – or at least a business new to digital marketing.
+Luckily, Google’s official guide can help you get started with creating and managing your ad campaigns.

 If you need to hit the ground running with leads, you should immediately launch a Google Ad campaign focused on your primary and most profitable services or products.
 You should also design your website with SEO and long term growth in mind.
 You should immediately begin investing in SEO activities such as optimizing your Google Business Profile (if you’re local), keyword page mapping, on-page optimization, technical optimization, link building, PR, and more.

 As you begin to rank and drive traffic for some keywords, you should cut or reduce your Google Ad spend on those keywords and divert it to keywords you’re not yet ranking for.
+Businesses in the moving industry, for instance, can also explore other effective advertising strategies to boost their online presence further and generate leads.

 After your first year or so, SEO should be your bread and butter.
 You should utilize Google PPC Ads only if you expand into other markets where you don’t have a physical location or you’re launching a new product / service that isn’t yet ranking.